8 Tips To Survive Those Holiday Parties

 Get Glam:

 Whether it’s your favorite red dress or something that sparkles, pick an outfit that lights you up and reminds you of how radiant you are.
-When you shower yourself with self-love, you may be more inclined to show your body love by nourishing it with foods that make it feel great.
+When you’re feeling good in your body, it’s often easier to care for it in ways that feel good—like choosing foods that truly nourish you.

 Fill up on Fun: